 Igor Sikorsky was a Russian and the American aircraft designer, scientist, inventor, philosopher, engineer, pilot, and entrepreneur.
 He was the creator of the world’s first: four-engine airplane Russian Vityaz (1913), a heavy four-engine bomber and the passenger plane Ilya Muromets (1914), a transatlantic seaplane, single-rotor helicopter (USA, 1942).
 His single-rotor design, a major breakthrough in helicopter technology, remains the dominant configuration in the early twenty-first century.
 The winged-S emblem still signifies the world’s most advanced rotorcraft.

-In 1908-1911 he built his first simple helicopters but later he began to construct planes.
-In 1911 he became a pilot.
+Later, in 1908-1911, he built his first simple helicopters but then he began to construct planes.
+And in 1911 he became a pilot.

-From 1912 to 1917 he worked as chief designer in the department of Russian-Baltic carload factory in St. Petersburg.
+From 1912 to 1917 Igor worked as chief designer in the department of Russian-Baltic carload factory in St. Petersburg.

-On March 27, 1912 Sikorsky managed to set world speed records – 111 km / h with two passengers on board and 106 km / h with five passengers.
+You know, on March 27, 1912 Sikorsky managed to set world speed records 111 km h with two passengers on board and 106 km h with five passengers.

 For two years, Sikorsky’s airplanes won main prizes in the competition of military aircraft.

-On February 18, 1918 Sikorsky went first to London and then to Paris.
+On February 18, 1918 Igor left Russia because of the revolution and went first to London and then to Paris.

-In March 1919 Igor emigrated to the United States where he worked as a Math teacher in New York.
+Besides, in March 1919, he emigrated to the United States and worked as a Math teacher in New York.

-In the 1930s, Sikorsky designed and manufactured a series of large passenger-carrying flying boats that pioneered the transoceanic commercial air routes in the Caribbean and Pacific.
+In the 1930s, he designed and manufactured a series of large passenger-carrying flying boats that pioneered the transoceanic commercial air routes in the Caribbean and Pacific.

-In the 1950s Sikorsky was one of the leading manufacturers in the field.
+To tell the truth, in the 1950s, Sikorsky was one of the leading manufacturers in the field.

-In 1963 Sikorsky was awarded the highest scientific award of the American Society of Mechanical Engineers – ASME Medal.
+What is more, in 1963, Sikorsky was awarded the highest scientific award of the American Society of Mechanical Engineers ASME Medal.

 Igor Sikorsky died on October 26, 1972 in Easton, Connecticut, USA.